-As I start my summer job at the Freshwater Alliance, I am pointed to some of these solutions and what I can start to do.
-Here are 5 unique, water-focused projects in communities across Canada that are assisting with building a climate resilient future, enhancing biodiversity, advancing reconciliation, growing the economy, and ensuring strong, healthy communities.
-Any of these projects can be adapted to fit your community’s needs, and allow for you to take direct action towards building a water-secure future.
+As an outcome of that desire to discover how I can make a difference, I have found 5 unique, water-focused projects in communities across Canada that are assisting with building a climate-resilient future, enhancing biodiversity, advancing reconciliation, growing the economy, and ensuring strong, healthy communities.
+Any of these projects can be adapted to fit your community’s needs and allow for you to take direct action towards building a water-secure future.

 Project: Building Climate Change Resilient Shorelines with a Green Infrastructure Initiative

 Watersheds Canada is committed to building a climate-resilient future through using green infrastructure to restore shorelines along the Cataraqui, Quinte, and Mississippi River watersheds.
 Personalized shoreline restoration plans will be developed for 30 properties and landowners will be invited to directly participate in the restoration process.
 Over 5000 native plants will be planted on the shorelines that are currently experiencing erosion and poor water quality due to the lack of vegetation.
 Using native plants as a form of green infrastructure will help to protect the shorelines against further erosion and improve their resilience to climate change.

 Your action: Incorporate native plants into your home garden